 - start slow, don’t feel pressured to expand a cohort until you feel confident it’s safe

-- stay with those in your local community or neighborhood to reduce geographic spread
+- stay with those in your local community or neighbourhood to reduce geographic spread

 - get an agreement and commitment from everyone to keep the core cohort safe